PelionIoT/mbed-cloud-sdk-python/mbed_cloud/_backends/iam/docs/AccountAdminApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **get_certificate**
-> CACertificateResp get_certificate(ca_cert_id)
+> TrustedCertificateResp get_certificate(cert_id)

-Get CA certificate by ID.
+Get trusted certificate by ID.

-An endpoint for retrieving a CA certificate by ID.
+An endpoint for retrieving a trusted certificate by ID.

 ### Example
 ```python